Global Marketing… What is it?

 Eventually, the spending will outpace the return and you’ll go negative.

 If you don’t understand this basic concept, you may accidentally undermine your marketing efforts while pursuing growth.

 Let’s say you put the pedal to the floor after your first two successful months and spend $50,000 (month 3) thinking you’ll make $50,000 in profit.

-That’s the law of diminishing returns and it can be a painful concept to learn the hard way.
+That’s the danger in law of diminishing returns and it can be a painful concept to learn the hard way.